JaysonMendoza/foundryvttDocker/README.md

 4. Run the image, using this format as an example for version 12: `sudo docker run --name YOUR_SERVER_NAME -d -p 30000:30000 -v /path/to/local/foundryDataFolder:/app/data --restart unless-stopped drazev/foundryvttdocker:12.0.0`
 5. Navigate to your server on port `30000`
 6. If this is a new foundry server enter your license key.
+7. Get your computer's IP address using `ifconfig` for linux or `ipconfig` using Windows and note it for step 9.
+8. Open port 30000 on the server computer's firewall for `TCP` so that external computers can communicate with the docker container.
+9. On your router you will need to forward port `30000` to your computer's IP address.
+You should also make sure your router has a static or unchanging IP before you do this or it might randomly change on your and make your server inaccessible.

 > [!WARNING]
 > Do not share or copy your `foundryData` folder for a live server.
 The foundry app expects it to have exclusive control over the folder for a single instance of the app.